umbobabo/component-win-navigation/README.md

 ## TODO

-### Today

-- [ ] On mobile the categories should not be visible by default.
-They should become visible on focusing and unfocusing the `.navigation__menu-button`.

 ### Refactor

-- [ ] A short-circuiting is-proptype-component.
-- [ ] Refactor so that delegating elements are pass-through as opposed to knowing their arguments.
-Potential use case for [context](https://discuss.reactjs.org/t/documentation-on-context/130).
 - [ ] Remove the `win-` prefix, in a new version of the component.
 That is refactored, along these lines:
     - Look into how to correctly extend components using composition.
     See [react-router](https://github.com/gaearon/flux-react-router-example/blob/master/scripts/utils/connectToStores.js), [high order components](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750), and Relay.